-- to know and satisfy the graduation requirements stated in the Jacobs School of Music Bulletin; - to know their academic standing based on the academic standards stated in the Jacobs School of Music Bulletin; and - 3. to know and observe all regulations and academic calendar deadlines as stated on the registrar's website at http://www.registrar.indiana.edu, in the Jacobs School of Music Bulletin, and in the student handbooks.
+- to know and satisfy the graduation requirements stated in the Jacobs School of Music Bulletin; - to know their academic standing based on the academic standards stated in the Jacobs School of Music Bulletin; and - 3. to know and observe all regulations and academic calendar deadlines as stated in the Enrollment and Student Academic Information Bulletin (http://enrollmentbulletin.indiana.edu/pages/index.php) and in the Jacobs School of Music Bulletin.
 Faculty and staff advisors assist students in planning a program of study to meet degree requirements, but students are responsible for meeting all requirements for their respective degrees and all announced deadlines.